 But, not everyone in Australia has equal access to the internet, and many do not have the skills to use it confidently and independently.
 This has put many people at a disadvantage when it comes to participating in online education and remote work arrangements, keeping socially connected with friends and family, and accessing services such as online shopping.

-The combination of the recent Black Summer bushfires and COVID-19 pandemic has increased the risk of misinformation spreading quickly online, which can cause real-world harms and be a barrier for people trying to find accurate and reliable information quickly in a crisis.
+The combination of the Black Summer bushfires and COVID-19 pandemic increased the risk of misinformation spreading quickly online, which can cause real-world harms and be a barrier for people trying to find accurate and reliable information quickly in a crisis.